 Endotracheal intubation, tracheotomy, fine needle aspiration drainage, or emergency surgical drainage should be performed when acute upper airway obstruction is caused by an RPA.
 Intubation may result in rupture of the abscess and suffocation.
-Borgohain adopted ultrasonography-guided needle aspiration drainage together with antitubercular therapy which achieved a good effect with partial neurological recovery in a patient with a huge tubercular RPA[4].
-Compared to surgical drainage, ultrasonography-guided fine needle aspiration has many advantages such as less invasive, repeatable drainage and local injection of drugs, but surgery has become a more appropriate choice when the abscess is large or the pus is sticky and difficult to drain.
+Borgohain[4] adopted ultrasonography-guided needle aspiration drainage together with antitubercular therapy that achieved a good effect with partial neurological recovery in a patient with a huge tubercular RPA.
+Compared to surgical drainage, ultrasonography-guided fine needle aspiration has many advantages such as less invasive, repeatable drainage, and local injection of drugs, but surgery has become a more appropriate choice when the abscess is large or the pus is sticky and difficult to drain.
 Hoffmann et al[2] recommended that conservative medical treatment should be chosen if the retropharyngeal abscess is less than 20 mm in pediatric cases, and surgical treatment should be chosen if the abscess is greater or equal to 20 mm.
 At times, tracheotomy is an emergency substitute for tracheal intubation in order to alleviate the airway obstruction immediately and prevent rupture of the abscess[1].
-In our patient, intubation was an emergency option to relieve airway obstruction as throat CT or MRI had not been performed and we were unaware of the RPA when acute airway obstruction occurred.
+In our patient, intubation was an emergency option to relieve airway obstruction as throat CT or MRI had not been performed, and we were unaware of the RPA when acute airway obstruction occurred.
 Of course, the key to successful treatment in this patient was powerful antibiotic therapy and the subsequent combination of surgical incision and drainage.

 CONCLUSION

-The case in the present report is relatively rare for the following reasons: (1) The patient had an adult-onset acute RPA which is rare in clinical practice; (2) The clinical course of the patient was not straightforward, in that the initial manifestation was acute upper airway obstruction and the diagnosis of retropharyngeal abscess was only confirmed after two tracheal intubations when relevant examinations were performed; and (3) K. kristinae isolated from the patient’s blood is a relatively rare pathogen causing sepsis, and its combination with intracranial infection indicated the presence of severe SIRS in this patient.
-The patient was in good condition during the 70-month follow-up period.
+The case in the present report is relatively rare for the following reasons: (1) The patient had an adult-onset acute RPA, which is rare in clinical practice; (2) The clinical course of the patient was not straightforward, in that the initial manifestation was acute upper airway obstruction, and the diagnosis of retropharyngeal abscess was only confirmed after two tracheal intubations when relevant examinations were performed; and (3) K. kristinae isolated from the patient’s blood is a relatively rare pathogen causing sepsis, and its combination with intracranial infection indicated the presence of severe systemic inflammatory response syndrome in this patient.
+The patient was in good condition during the 70-mo follow-up period.

 ACKNOWLEDGEMENTS